karliss/ctf_writeups/2020/PlaidCTF/stegasaurus/writeup_stegasaurus.md

 ```

 Doing the opposite for Alice is a bit is  a bit more tricky.
 There are algorithms for this but i didn't want to write and debug one in Lua.
 So instead i precalculated all permutations of 7 numbers in a global variable using `next_permutation` which I had already written for my initial slow implementation.

+This part is more or less the same task [MMMAGIC6](https://www.spoj.com/problems/MMMAGIC6/) on competitive programming(algorithm and datastructure challanges) site https://spoj.com but with slightly different constants.
+Supposedly it is also the same as task from [MWPZ](http://mwpz.poznan.pl) 2007 contest in Poland.

 # Part 2